ankaleshshivhare/pdsnd_github/README.md

         df - Pandas DataFrame containing city data filtered by month and day

 The user is able to
-i) See statistics on the most frequent times of travel. ii) See statistics on the most popular stations and trip. iii) See statistics on the total and average trip duration.
+i) See statistics on the most frequent times of travel.\n ii) See statistics on the most popular stations and trip.\n iii) See statistics on the total and average trip duration.\n

 ### Credits

-i) Docstrings provided by Udacity to use in Python Program. ii) Udacity Bike Share Data Project Details.
+i) Docstrings provided by Udacity to use in Python Program.\n ii) Udacity Bike Share Data Project Details.\n